gkgaurav31/spring/16-prototype-bean-scope.md

 ## DOING IT THE WRONG WAY (IMPORTANT)

-Don’t make the mistake of injecting the `CommentProcessor` directly in the `CommentService` bean.
+Don't make the mistake of injecting the `CommentProcessor` directly in the `CommentService` bean.
 The `CommentService` bean is a singleton, which means that Spring creates only an instance of this class.
 As a consequence, Spring will also inject the dependencies of this class just once when it creates the `CommentService` bean itself.
-In this case, you’ll end up with only an instance of the `CommentProcessor`.
-Each call of the `sendComment()` method will use this unique instance, so with multiple threads you’ll run into the same race condition issues as with a singleton bean.
+In this case, you'll end up with only an instance of the `CommentProcessor`.
+Each call of the `sendComment()` method will use this unique instance, so with multiple threads you'll run into the same race condition issues as with a singleton bean.

 ```java
 package service;